-We restrict the sample to firms in manufacturing and we only consider imports of manufactured goods.29 The resulting estimating sample is an unbalanced panel covering 1996 to 2007 with 646,920 firm/year observations corresponding to 104,036 firms.
-Of these, 37,847 firms import at least once from skill-abundant countries and 25,296 import at least once from labor-abundant countries.30 The average number of HS 6-digit products per firm sourced from skill-abundant (labor-abundant) countries is 10 (6), and the average number of countries per product is 1.74.
-Consistently with the model, the vast majority of firms sources a given product from only one country.
-Table A-1 in the Appendix presents summary statistics of firm-level variables.
+We restrict the sample to firms in manufacturing and we only consider imports of manufactured goods.32 The resulting estimating sample is an unbalanced panel covering 1996 to 2007 with 646,920 firm/year observations corresponding to 104,036 firms.
+Of these, 37,847 firms import at least once from skill-abundant countries and 25,296 import at least once from labor-abundant countries.33 The average number of HS 6-digit products per firm sourced from skill-abundant

-28Carluccio et al. (2015) provide detailed evidence in favor of these points for the firms in our sample.
+31Carluccio et al. (2015) provide detailed evidence in favor of these points for the firms in our sample.

-$^{^{29}}$ We keep firms in the two-digit NACE Rev2 industries 10-33, with the exception of natural resource-based codes 12 (Manufacture of tobacco products) and 19 (Manufacture of coke and refined petroleum products).
+$^{^{32}}$ We keep firms in the two-digit NACE Rev2 industries 10-33, with the exception of natural resource-based codes 12 (Manufacture of tobacco products) and 19 (Manufacture of coke and refined petroleum products).
 We exclude imports of raw materials (HS01-15, 23, 25-27, 31 and 41) and services (HS97-99).
 Excluded import flows account for around 5% of total imports over the period.

-$^{^{30}}$ To mitigate measurement error, we consider firms as importers when they import for at least two consecutive years.
+$^{^{33}\}mathrm{To}$ mitigate measurement error, we consider firms as importers when they import for at least two consecutive years.